 Gabriela Mistral Cultural Centre

-Gabriela Mistral Cultural Centre is a famous attraction among the places you should visit in Santiago.
-It hosts exhibitions, premieres, concerts, and theatre performances, and it was named after Gabriela Mistral, a famous writer who won the Nobel Prize for Literature in 1945.
+Gabriela Mistral Cultural Centre is a famous attraction in Santiago.
+It hosts exhibitions, premieres, concerts, and theatre performances.
+It was named after Gabriela Mistral, a famous writer who won the Nobel Prize for Literature in 1945.

 Funicular de Santiago

-If you are looking for another magnificent view of Santiago, then Metropolitan Park is the perfect place.
+If you want another magnificent view of Santiago, then Metropolitan Park is the perfect place.
 There, you will find cable cars that will take you to the top of San Cristobal Hill.
-Also, the park has a funicular built in 1925, botanical gardens, and a children’s park.
+Also, the park has a funicular built in 1925, botanical gardens, and a children’s playground.

 Maipo Canyon